bwnyasse/flutter-breaking-news/README.md

   </tr>
 </table>

 <img src="doc/banner.gif" width="100%"/>

 # flutter_breaking_news

-Another Flutter Open Source project : an indepth overview for your **CI/CD** pipeline with Flutter.
+Another Flutter Open Source project: an in-depth overview for your **CI/CD** pipeline with Flutter.

-The application will display the breaking news using [News API](https://newsapi.org/)
+The application will display breaking news using the [News API](https://newsapi.org/)

 ## App Screenshot

-Here are some screenshots of the running application :
+Here are some screenshots of the running application:

 ![screenshot-android](doc/screenshot-android.png)